ALXisMe/A2/README.md

 A2
 ==

-A extremely light-weight scripting language that deals mostly with messageboxes.
+A extremely light-weight scripting language that has no use.